joe7575/signs_bot/manual_EN.md

 ### Bot Timer

-"Special kind of sensor.
+This is a special kind of sensor.
 Can be programmed with a time in seconds, e.g. to start the bot cyclically.

 [signs_bot:timer|image]